reversesigh/cosmos_node-initial_setup/readme.md

 # Restrict Root Login
 sudo nano /etc/ssh/sshd_config

-Change PermitRootLogin from "Yes" to "No", confirm it is uncommented
+# Change 'PermitRootLogin' from "Yes" to "No" and confirm it is uncommented then:
 CTRL+X and Save
 sudo systemctl restart sshd